Winter Energy Saving Tips For Your Home

 If possible, consider attic and cavity wall insulation, as you could save 30-40% on your home heating bill.
 A lagging jacket on your hot water tank is also a good idea to keep your water hotter for longer.

-If your radiators aren’t as hot as they should be, there may be bubbles of air trapped inside, preventing the hot water from flowing freely.
-To remedy this, you will need to bleed the radiators, to get rid of the pockets of air.
-If there isn’t a bleed valve on your radiator, you can easily pick up a radiator key in a hardware shop and you will find tutorial videos online.
+If your radiators aren’t as hot as they should be, there may be bubbles of air trapped inside preventing the hot water from flowing freely.
+To remedy this, you'll need to bleed the radiators to get rid of the pockets of air.
+If there isn’t a bleed valve on your radiator, you can easily pick up a radiator key in a hardware shop and find tutorial videos online.

-By turning your heat down 1 or 2 degrees, it can have a positive impact on your heating bill.
+By turning your heat down one or two degrees, it can have a positive impact on your heating bill.
 If you find it much colder, put on a jumper or snuggle up with a blanket on the couch.

-If you are tired of paying for heating the house when you are unexpectedly working late, maybe it’s time to consider remote heating controls which allows you to control your heating from your smartphone, tablet or computer.
+If you're tired of paying for heating the house when you're unexpectedly working late, maybe it’s time to consider remote heating controls which allow you to control your heating from your smartphone, tablet or computer.
 And if you use a stove in your home, a stove fan will help distribute heat evenly throughout the room.

-Turn off lights when you are leaving a room and use energy saving LED bulbs.
+Turn off lights when you're leaving a room and use energy-saving LED bulbs.
 A low energy bulb uses 80%-90% less electricity than a standard bulb and will last up to 10 times longer.

-If you are planning on putting up outdoor lights for Halloween and Christmas, consider using LED lights which are powered by the sun and you’ll reduce your energy costs.
+If you're planning on putting up outdoor lights for Halloween and Christmas, consider using LED lights as they're powered by the sun and will reduce your energy costs.

 Most energy suppliers offer substantial discounts to new customers signing up, and these discounts last for the duration of your contract, so it might be time to compare and switch.
 All you need is your MPRN, your GPRN and a recent meter reading.

-Save energy by washing your clothes and dishes at a lower temperature on an eco-wash.
-Avoid using your tumble dryer if possible and instead use a clothes horse.
+You can save energy by washing your clothes and dishes at a lower temperature on an eco-wash.
+Avoid using your tumble dryer if possible, and instead use a clothes horse.

-This Winter pull on the woolly socks and blanket, pay attention to your energy consumption, and you’ll be jumping for joy when you see the savings on your energy bills!
-Make sure your home is covered this winter with Liberty Insurance.
-Get a Home Insurance quote online today.
+This winter, pull on the woolly socks and blanket, pay attention to your energy consumption, and you’ll be jumping for joy when you see the savings on your energy bills.
+Make sure your home is covered this winter with Liberty Insurance - get an online quote today.